richardmiller-zz/BehatSpec/README.md

     RMiller\BehatSpec\Extension\BehatSpecExtension\PhpSpecExtension: ~
 ```

-### Some Details
+### Extensions

-This package pulls together some other PhpSpec and Behat extensions which can also be used
+The provided by this package can also be used standalone:
-standalone:

 #### PhpSpec